I hope in sharing my Hashimoto’s journey + story, it helps other women know that they are not alone!

 Honestly, I get more upset thinking about that horrible encounter now than I did at the time.
 I was sleep deprived (clearly newborn days), my husband was deployed and I had legitimate symptoms…and of course I was a new mom and postpartum when our emotions are a bit more fragile (not a bad thing)!
 It’s great to “love your body” but I had legitimate health issues which should have been addressed.

-Over the next month or so I continued to gain more weight and my health rapidly declined.
+Over the next month or so I continued to experience the rapid weight gain and my health declined.
 The migraines were so intense I could barely care for our sweet baby.
 I asked a second doctor to test me and I was again told no, dismissed and told to set up an appointment with my endocrinologist.

 Finally at 5 months postpartum I got a Hashimoto’s diagnosis—the doctor who diagnosed me said, “I don’t know how you have been walking around, let alone caring for a baby.”